Soumya-the-programmer/Car-Price-Prediction/README.md

 ## 📂 Dataset
 - `car_price_dataset.csv` contains historical data of **car sales with features like brand, mileage, engine size, etc.**
 - Missing values were handled using **mean imputation & category encoding**.

+## 📊 Dataset Source
+The dataset used in this project was obtained from Kaggle.
+You can find the original dataset here: **[Kaggle Dataset Link](https://www.kaggle.com/)**

+*Note: This dataset is publicly available for research and learning purposes.*

 ## 🚀 How to Run the Project
 1️⃣ **Install dependencies:**